woodrush/lisp-in-life/build.md

 make all
 ```

-This will create `./out/lisp_opt.qftasm`.
-This is the assembly file for the Lisp interpreter.
+This will create the following files:
+- `./out/lisp.qftasm` : The assembly file for the Lisp interpreter
+- `./out/ramdump.csv` : The initial values of the RAM to be loaded before running.
+Contains the results of various precalculations such as the string hashtable construction.

+These files should be identical to `./qftasm/lisp.qftasm` and `./qftasm/ramdump.csv`.

 ### 2. Building the Varlife pattern for the Lisp interpreter
 The following steps are done on Golly.